Mason County Public Defender Staff

 Rose Boughton graduated from the University of Washington School of Law in 2020.
 Throughout law school, she worked at Disability Rights Washington, helping people with disabilities navigate jails and prisons.
 After graduation, she started working in Mason County, originally representing people in Shelton Municipal Court.
 She currently serves as a Deputy Public Defender in the Mason County District Court, representing people charged with misdemeanors and gross misdemeanors.

 Maggie Huston graduated in 2015 from Olympic College with an AAS in Paralegal Studies.
 She came to our office in 2022 with 3 years of public defense experience and a deeply rooted passion for serving under-represented people with compassion and understanding.
-Maggie is our legal assistant and she is the first person you will see when you stop by our office.
+Maggie is our administrative assistant

 In her free time, Maggie enjoys gardening and spending time outdoors with her husband and two dogs.